lifution/FSPopoverView/README.md

 ## Requirements

-iOS 11+, Swift 5+, Xcode 11+
+iOS 11+
+Swift 5

 ## Installation

+### CocoaPods

 FSPopoverView is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'FSPopoverView'